IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/07_Cell Merging/00_igGrid_CellMerging_Overview.md

 #### <a id="intro-physical"></a> Physical Cell Merging

-If the user need to have only one cell in the place of the merged cells the physical cell merging can be used.
-This is useful for text that could span across multiple cells when merged.
-The way it works is the same way cell merging would work on an HTML Table by setting *rowspan* of a cell, that could span multiple rows.
+If the user needs to have only one cell in the place of the merged group of cells, physical merging is available.
+It is useful for text that could span across multiple cells when merged.
+The way it works is the same way cell merging would work on an HTML Table by setting *rowspan* of a cell that could span multiple rows.
 This method is illustrated in the following screenshot.

 ![](images/igGrid_CellMerging_Physical.jpg)

-The resulting merged cells can be styled through custom css class called [*ui-iggrid-physicalmergedcell*](%%jQueryApiUrl%%/ui.iggridcellmerging#theming:ui-iggrid-physicalmergedcell).
-It is useful for example when the user want to position the text of the cells differently from the default vertical center position.
+The resulting merged cells can be styled through a custom CSS class called [*ui-iggrid-physicalmergedcell*](%%jQueryApiUrl%%/ui.iggridcellmerging#theming:ui-iggrid-physicalmergedcell).
+It could be used to e.g. position the text of the cells differently.

 ## <a id="enabling"></a> Enabling Cell Merging

-The `igGrid`, by default, does not enable cell merging so you will need to enable it explicitly.
+`igGrid`, by default, does not enable cell merging so you will need to enable it explicitly.
 This is done differently in JavaScript and ASP.NET MVC.

 To enable Cell Merging in… | Do this…
 ---------------------------|---------